The Outfit (2022 film)

 The Outfit is a 2022 American psychological thriller crime drama film directed by Graham Moore in his directorial debut from a screenplay by Moore and Johnathan McClain.
-The film stars Mark Rylance, who leads an ensemble cast including Zoey Deutch, Johnny Flynn, Dylan O'Brien, Nikki Amuka-Bird, and Simon Russell Beale.
-Rylance plays an English cutter who runs a tailor shop in Chicago, whose primary customers are a family of vicious gangsters.
+The film stars Mark Rylance, who leads an ensemble cast including Zoey Deutch, Johnny Flynn, Dylan O'Brien, Nikki Amuka-Bird, Cherami Leigh and Simon Russell Beale.
+Rylance plays an English cutter who runs a tailor shop in Chicago, whose customers include a group of vicious gangsters.
 The film premiered at the 72nd Berlin International Film Festival on February 14, 2022, and was released in the United States on March 18, 2022, by Focus Features, to positive reviews from critics.

 Plot

-In 1956 Chicago, Leonard Burling is an English cutter who runs a custom tailor shop in a neighborhood controlled by Irish Mob boss Roy Boyle.
-Roy's son and second-in-command, Richie, and his chief enforcer, Francis, use Leonard's shop as a stash house for dirty money; Leonard tolerates this arrangement as the Boyles and their men are his best customers.
+In 1956 Chicago, Leonard Burling is an English bespoke "cutter", with a shop in a neighborhood controlled by Irish Mob boss Roy Boyle.
+Roy's son and second-in-command, Richie, and his chief enforcer, Francis, use Leonard's shop as a stash house for dirty money and messages; Leonard tolerates this arrangement as the Boyles and their men are his best customers.
 Leonard also shares a complicated relationship with shop receptionist Mable, who is also Richie's girlfriend.

 One night, Francis shows up at the shop with Richie, who's been shot in the abdomen after a confrontation with the rival LaFontaine family.
 Leonard is forced at gunpoint to treat Richie's wounds and hide a briefcase containing a copy of an FBI recording with detailed information on the crew's operations, which was provided by "The Outfit", a nationwide syndicate founded by Al Capone.
 Francis gets in touch with Roy and departs, leaving Leonard and Richie alone.
 Richie believes that there is a rat in their organization, as the LaFontaines seem to know their every move, and believes that the recording will reveal the rat's identity.
 Leonard suggests to Richie that Francis is the rat.

 When Francis returns, Leonard intercepts him, claiming that Richie is light-headed and delusional from blood loss.
 Richie threatens Francis, who kills him.
 He and Leonard hide Richie's body just as Roy arrives with his bodyguard Monk.
 The two men lie and tell Roy that Richie left the store on his own; Francis volunteers to go find him.
 Roy notices Richie's coat in the store's backroom and threatens Leonard.
 Francis then returns with Mable in tow, claiming that he found Richie's blood in her apartment and suggesting that she is the rat.
 When Roy orders his men to torture her for information, Leonard distracts him by revealing the reason why he came to Chicago: his wife and daughter were killed in a fire at his former shop and home on Savile Row.